ByteLab-Engine/platform/README.md

-# Min
+# Platform browser

+A temporary platform for browser development.
+Based on Min browser, but with the opposite goals.

-Min is a fast, minimal browser that protects your privacy.
+ByteLab Platform is a fast, feature rich browser that protects your privacy.
 It includes an interface designed to minimize distractions, and features such as:

 - Information from [DuckDuckGo](https://duckduckgo.com) in the search bar.
 - Full-text search for visited pages